 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 O'Rourke, Joseph, "On the Development of the Intersection of a Plane With a Polytope" (2003).
-Faculty Publications.
-Paper 69.
+Computer Science: Faculty Publications.
+69.